• Skip to primary navigation

 Raw cookie dough in a mound.

-This cookie dough is ready to roll-out as soon as you mix it up.
-No need to refrigerate, it's good to go.
+This sugar cookie dough is ready to roll as soon as you mix it up.
+There's no need to refrigerate it, it's good to go and a great time saver!

 What's the best thickness for sugar cookies?